 BHSF’s own business is the provision of medical expense insurances, other insurances, a range of employee benefits services and occupational health services which is regarded as a low risk sector.
 All employees are engaged on written terms which comply with UK law, have a right to terminate their contract of employment and are paid at least the National Minimum Wage as well as receiving other fixed and flexible benefits.
 BHSF is also subject to a high degree of sector-specific regulatory and other independent oversight.
 BHSF is satisfied that the risk of slavery, human trafficking or forced labour occurring in its own business is low.
 In addition, a revised Outsourcing and Supplier management policy was implemented in 2019 which mandates due diligence on ethical standards prior to provisional appointment of suppliers.

 Assessment of effectiveness

 During the financial year to December 2022 there have been no reports of any slavery, human trafficking and/or forced labour taking place within our business.

 This has been certified by:

 - All new employees engaged throughout the year have been confirmed through our rigorous recruitment processes as having the right to remain and work in the UK;

 - All employees within the Group meeting the requirements of the National Minimum Wage;

 - There having been no reports received from employees, the public or any law enforcement agency to indicate that any form of modern slavery practices have been identified.

-Throughout the 2021 financial year BHSF is continuing to assess the risk of slavery and human trafficking in its own businesses and will extend its risk assessment processes further into its supply chain.
+Throughout the 2023 financial year BHSF is continuing to assess the risk of slavery, human trafficking and forced labour in its own businesses and will extend its risk assessment processes further into its supply chain.